 Tajikistan

-Tajikistan is currently a beneficiary of the EU's Standard GSP but showed interest in joining the GSP+ regime in the near future.
-With a per capita income of $1.210 (2022), the World Bank considers the country a lower-middle income economy.
-In 2022, total EU imports from Tajikistan amounted to €144 million.
-Tajikistan makes considerable use of the preferences granted under the GSP.
-About 85% of eligible are imported using reduced tariffs.
+Tajikistan is currently a beneficiary of the EU's Standard GSP but has showed interest in joining the GSP+ arrangement in the near future.
+With a per capita income of $1,161 (2023), the World Bank classifies the country as a lower-middle income economy.
+In 2023, total EU imports from Tajikistan amounted to a record €174 million.
+Imports eligible for GSP preferences stood at €22 million in 2023, of which €13 million actually made use of the preferences.

 What is the GSP?